The art of making art is putting it together, bit by bit.—Stephen Sondheim

 MIRIAM KOOK, composer

-Miriam Kook has collaborated on “My Other Mother” with playwright and lyricist Steffi Rubin and is serving as Music Director for MOM’s first staged reading in Columbia, Maryland.
+Miriam Kook has collaborated on “My Other Mother” with playwright and lyricist Steffi Rubin and is serving as Music Director for MOM’s first and second staged readings in Columbia and Cambridge, Maryland.
 With a passion for all things musical and dramatic, Miriam has put her talents to use in New York City, Maryland, Israel, and Egypt through music directing/piano accompaniment, stage acting, children’s productions, and church music directing.
 Music directing credits include “West Side Story,” “Bye Bye Birdie,” “Chicago,” “Guys and Dolls,” “Hairspray,” and “Beauty and the Beast.”
 Miriam has been playing piano since age four and writing music since age eight, when she created a musical based on “Alice in Wonderland.”
 Recently retired from 31 years of federal government work, Miriam enjoys time for multiple musical ventures including performing in and directing local community theatre productions, writing parodies, working on her own musical about the life of the prophet Samuel, and passing on her love of music to her grandchildren.